FirstLegoLeague/launcher/docs/userguide.md

 ### Hardware required

-The software can be run entirely on a single laptop (for small, low resourse competitions) through to larger installations with multiple scorekeeper computers, a separate results display computer and head referee/field manager computer.
+The software can be run entirely on a single laptop (for small or low resourse competitions) through to larger installations with multiple scorekeeper computers, a separate results display computer and head referee/field manager computer.
 If a wireless router is available, referees can do score input using iPads or tablets.
 See [Networked Computers](#networked-computers)

 ### Computer requirements